SheffieldKevin/chromakey/README.md

 A custom chroma key Core Image Filter (CIFilter) built into a command line tool.

+=== Uses ===

+Objective-C, Cocoa, OS X, CoreImage.

+=== Produced ===

+A command line tool "chromakey", Custom core image filter "YVSChromaKeyFilter" that inherits from CIFilter and implements its own custom kernel.

+=== Requirements ===
+10.9, Xcode 5.0.1.

+The following is a print usage output produced if you call the command line tool without any parameters.

 	Add to image transparency based on a chroma key color, color difference and slope width.

 	chromakey - usage:
 	Based on a chroma key color and the distance and slope width transparency is added to the image.